Project overview

 Companies that implement ESG practices benefit from numerous advantages in addition to legal and regulatory compliance:

-• Market positioning and competitive advantage;
+• market positioning and competitive advantage;

 • Strengthening of the brand and customer trust;

-• Employee motivation and retention;
+• employee motivation and retention;

-• Operational efficiency (e.g., through energy savings, reduced resource consumption, or waste reduction).
+• operational efficiency (e.g. through energy savings, reduced resource consumption or waste reduction).

-Planned activities and key results:
+Planned activities and key outcomes:

 1. Development of the ESG manager profile and an ESG curriculum;

-Project data
+Project details

-• Funding source: Erasmus
+• Funding scheme: Erasmus+

-• End date: April 30, 2026
+• End date: 30 April 2026

-• Field of action: Sustainable development
+• Area of focus: Sustainable development

 • Lead: ACEEU GmbH

-• Maximum funding: €400,000 (of which €49,960 is project funding for WESt mbH)
+• Max. funding: €400,000 (of which €49,960 is project funding for WESt mbH)

 Contact person